Frequently Asked Questions Concerning the Annual Health and Medical Record

 Q. Can I use the Annual Health and Medical Record for participation at the high-adventure bases?

 A. Yes.
 There is only one health record for the BSA.
-However, it is imperative that you read Part D if you are attending one of our high-adventure bases.
-YOU are responsible to Be Prepared for your high-adventure trek and understand and follow all high-adventure base rules, procedures, and guidelines.
+However, it is imperative that you read the supplemental risk information and check with the specific high-adventure base you are attending.
+YOU are responsible to be prepared for your high-adventure trek and understand and follow all high-adventure base rules, procedures, and guidelines.

 Q. Can I keep a record of my Annual Health and Medical Record somewhere at my council's office or online?

-A. Districts and councils are discouraged from keeping any medical records, whether digital or paper, unless required by local or state ordinances.
+A. No. Please don't digitize!
+Districts and councils are discouraged from keeping any medical records, whether digital or paper, unless required by local or state ordinances.
 However, the electronic version of the Annual Health and Medical Record is intended to be filled out and saved by individual Scouts and Scouters.
-The electronic Annual Health and Medical Record should not be transmitted via email or stored by units, districts, or councils.
-Units are encouraged to keep paper copies of their participants’ Annual Health and Medical Records in a confidential medical file for quick access in an emergency and to be prepared for all adventures.
+The electronic version of the Annual Health and Medical Record should not be transmitted via email or stored electronically by units, districts, or councils.
+Units are encouraged to keep paper copies of their participants' Annual Health and Medical Records in a confidential medical file for quick access in an emergency and to be prepared for all adventures.

 Parents and legal guardians are encouraged to review this information on a regular basis with Scout leaders to make sure they understand any out-of-the-ordinary requests or unusual circumstances such as who should not pick up a youth.

-Q. Does Wood Badge require Part C, the physical exam?
+Q. Does Wood Badge OR NYLT require Part C, the pre-participant physical?

 A. Yes, the course is more than 72 hours in duration, even if split into multiple weekends.
 Contact your course director to see if the course will be conducted in a backcountry location that will require adherence to the height/weight chart.